Deepan-Karmakar/p5.js-tutorial/Development.md

 * https://github.com/processing/p5.js-sound - contains the source code for the p5.sound.js library, maintained by Jason Sigal.
 * https://github.com/processing/p5.js-editor - contains the source code for the p5 editor, maintained by Sam Lavigne.
 * https://github.com/scottgarner/p5.js-video - contains the code for Hello p5.js!, maintained by Scott Garner.

+###Alternative Setup - Docker

+An alternative to setting up node, grunt, php, apache, and the p5.js & p5.js-website codebases is to use [toolness/p5.js-docker](https://github.com/toolness/p5.js-docker).
+While this does require the installation of a tool called Docker, it potentially makes viewing and editing the p5 website with the latest documentation and libraries a lot easier.